 As squirrels are afraid of their natural predators, like owls, you can use owl scarecrows to scare squirrels.

-However, you will need to change the position of the scarecrow from time to time to intimidate squirrels.
+However, you must change the scarecrow’s position to intimidate occasionally.

-But again, this method is not completely fail-safe as sensors can get triggered from slight motions causing plants to get overwatered.
+But again, this method is not entirely fail-safe as sensors can get triggered by slight motions causing plants to get overwatered.

-Furthermore, loud music in the background, along with hanging shiny plates, wind chimes, and tin cans clatter, will likely scare away the squirrels.
-However, it might be a temporary solution.
+Furthermore, loud music in the background, hanging wind chimes, and clattering tin cans will likely scare away the squirrels.

 6. Adding Bone Meals

-At the same time, blood meals often work as a great organic fertilizer for plants.
+Alternatively, bone meals often work as an excellent organic fertilizer for plants.

-But be careful with how much fertilizer you add to the plant soil because too much blood meal harms plants and suppresses flowering.
+But be careful because too much bone meal harms plants and suppresses flowering.

-Squirrels garden or pot invasions could be a real nightmare putting you in a love-hate dilemma.
+Squirrels garden or pot invasions could be an absolute nightmare.

-But do not worry!
-Apply the tricks and tips above to fool squirrels and keep them away from your space.
+But if one trick fails, you can always combine more than one to fool squirrels and keep them away from your space.